 • Ensure students are ‘Work Ready’ - knowledge | technical skills | motivation, attitude, communication skills, time management, personal presentation and self-confidence – Incorporate strategies into your day to day teachings

-• Mark all formative and summative work submitted by students, in accordance with NZMA policy, and return it to students within seven working days
+• Mark all formative and summative work submitted by students, in accordance with ACG policy, and return it to students within seven working days

-• Ensure Lesson plans and five weekly plans are written as scheduled
+• Ensure Lesson plans and module plans are written as scheduled

 • Ensure that all preparation and tasks related to internal and external moderation process are completed in time and to the required specification

-• Prepare and complete all Individual Learning Plans (ILPs), student progress reports and tutor dashboards on time and to the required levels
+• Ensure that all Individual Learning Plans (ILPs), student progress reports and tutor dashboards are prepared and completed on time and to the required levels

-• Group training experience in a multi-cultural environment.
-The ability to work with others who do not have English as a first language
+• At least two years group training or teaching experience in a multi-cultural environment, and the ability to work with others who do not have English as a first language

 • Demonstrated commitment to represent and be a strong advocate for students